Skip directly to Accessibility Notice

 IMPORTANT DISCLOSURES

-This is not an offer to buy or sell, or a solicitation of any offer to buy or sell any of the securities mentioned herein.
-The information presented does not involve the rendering of personalized investment, financial, legal, or tax advice.
-Certain statements contained herein may constitute projections, forecasts and other forward looking statements, which do not reflect actual results, are valid as of the date of this communication and subject to change without notice.
+This is not an offer to buy or sell, or a recommendation to buy or sell any of the securities, financial instruments or digital assets mentioned herein.
+The information presented does not involve the rendering of personalized investment, financial, legal, tax advice, or any call to action.
+Certain statements contained herein may constitute projections, forecasts and other forward-looking statements, which do not reflect actual results, are for illustrative purposes only, are valid as of the date of this communication, and are subject to change without notice.
+Actual future performance of any assets or industries mentioned is unknown.
 Information provided by third party sources are believed to be reliable and have not been independently verified for accuracy or completeness and cannot be guaranteed.
-The information herein represents the opinion of the author(s), but not necessarily those of VanEck.
+VanEck does not guarantee the accuracy of third party data.
+The information herein represents the opinion of the author(s), but not necessarily those of VanEck or its other employees.

 The principal risks of investing in VanEck ETFs include sector, market, economic, political, foreign currency, world event, index tracking, and non-diversification risks, as well as fluctuations in net asset value and the risks associated with investing in less developed capital markets.
 The Funds may loan their securities, which may subject them to additional credit and counterparty risk.
 ETFs that invest in high-yield securities are subject to subject to risks associated with investing in high-yield securities; which include a greater risk of loss of income and principal than funds holding higher-rated securities; concentration risk; credit risk; hedging risk; interest rate risk; and short sale risk.
 ETFs that invest in companies with small capitalizations are subject to elevated risks, which include, among others, greater volatility, lower trading volume and less liquidity than larger companies.
 Please see the prospectus of each Fund for more complete information regarding each Fund's specific risks.